kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 Once a test is run in Livebook, executing `ExUnit.run` again doesn't rerun the test, unless you redefine the module.
-To reduce the duplicated test code in Livebook to rerun tests, we can use some hack.
+To reduce the duplicated test code in Livebook to rerun tests, we can use the following `Module.create/3` hack:

-The hack I'm using currently in the Livebook is `Module.create/3`:

 ```elixir
 test_content =